 Flexible Work Arrangement Procedural Guide

 Flexible work arrangements do not suit every Employee, position, or organizational unit at the College.
-An Employee’s proposal for a flexible work arrangement will be approved only when deemed suitable by the Employee’s Supervisor, Department Head, and Division Vice President, at each such manager’s discretion.
+An Employee’s proposal for a flexible work arrangement will be approved only when deemed suitable by the Employee’s Supervisor and is at the College’s discretion.

 Please note that a decision may be made for an entire organizational unit to adopt flexible work arrangements as part of the operational needs and/or strategic mission of the College.